OMG I Ran a Half Marathon!

 Layer onto that my psychology: a (recovering) people pleaser and perfectionist, there was a right and a wrong way to run: fast or slow, good or bad, winning or losing.
 No in-between.

-So what this translates to is most my half marathons going something like this: I’d sign up for a race, train, and when race day approached, I’d get mad at myself for not training “enough” (what was ever enough!?).
+So this is what most of my half marathons looked like: I’d sign up for a race, train, and when race day approached, I’d get mad at myself for not training “enough” (what was ever enough!?).
 I’d go into a race saying “I didn’t train enough, I’m just gonna chill for this one” and then proceed to push myself the entire 13.1 miles.
 I’d always be jamming to a bomb @$$ playlist but the internal dialogue was something like this: “ok I’m at 50 minutes and just crossed the 10k mark…what pace do I need to run the rest of the race and still make it in under 1:50?”
 And I’d literally do the mental gymnastics to figure out that that number was ~8:40–8:45/mile.
 I’ve even finished several half marathons without shoes on because my feet were getting blistered.
 NOTHING was going to come between me and a “good time.”
 Literally no chill.

 And based on the bar I set for myself, I always crushed it.
 My first ever half-marathon at age 15 was 1:54.
 My fastest has been 1:43.
 I’ve never run one above 2 hours.
 That’s pretty freaking good.
 But it came at a cost.
 During most of the races I’ve run, I’ve almost always been in my head thinking about what I have to make my body do to run in some arbitrary time that would be satisfactory to me.
 It was like I was the intense jockey and my body was the horse that didn’t really want to be pushed that hard, but with enough whipping, the horse does what it’s told.

-As I’ve gone deeper into health and healing—through my own diagnoses and inner work—I’ve come to understand something simple but profound: health is when the mind and body are in alignment.
-But if you haven’t experienced this, it’s difficult to understand wtf that even means.
+As I’ve gone deeper into my own health journey—through diagnosis, healing, and the kind of inner work that forces you to confront yourself—I’ve come to understand something both simple and profound: true health becomes accessible when the mind and body are in alignment.

 I signed up for this half-marathon in November of 2025, forgetting that that would mean training over the winter.
 And this winter was particularly brutal in DC.
 There was a stretch of several weeks where my running routes were not clear of snow.
 Temperatures were consistently below freezing.
 Needless to say, training did not go so well.

 At the same time, I was deep in my holistic health coaching certification, thinking a lot about mind-body alignment—not just intellectually, but in practice and what that has looked like for me.
 And I had this realization: why do I even run half marathons?
 I can love running and not run 13 miles.
-My body didn’t want to do the race.
+The reality was my body didn’t want to do this race.
+So why was I feeling so much pressure to do it?
 And for the first time, it clicked: these races had become a way for me to prove something, to be worthy.
-But a big part of health and healing is knowing you don’t have to prove anything to anyone.
-You are already worthy.

 My internal dialogue before the race was totally different and super cute: